Pension need-to-knows

 What happens when I retire?

 Once the money is in a pension, it can't be withdrawn willy-nilly.
-It must stay there until you're at least 55 (unless any extenuating circumstances apply).
+It must stay there until you're at least 55 (unless any extenuating circumstances apply; it'll be aged 57 from 2028 onwards).
 At that point, you can take 25% of it as a tax-free lump sum, with the rest ideally providing an income for the rest of your life...

-For full details of how to release money from your pension legitimately and how to avoid scams, read our Pension liberation guide.
+Important!
+If you get approached by people saying you can access your pension before you turn 55, it's a scam known as pension liberation or unlocking (for full details of how to release money from your pension legitimately and how to avoid scams, read our Pension liberation guide).

-Provided you're over 55, you'll be able to take as much of your pension pot as you like, when you like – though drawdowns above the tax-free 25% will be taxed at your marginal rate – so 20% if you're a basic-rate taxpayer, 40% or 45% if you're a higher or additional-rate payer, or the amount you've taken from your pension pushes you into that rate.
+Do note that if you have taken a 25% tax-free lump sum, anything you take above this will be taxed at your marginal rate – so 20% if you're a basic-rate taxpayer, 40% or 45% if you're a higher or additional-rate payer, or the amount you've taken from your pension pushes you into that rate.

 Accessing your pension for the first time?

-From 1 June 2022, if you're accessing your pension for the first time, your pension provider must tell you about the Pension Wise guidance service, which offers a free 45-minute session to talk through your retirement options.
-Your pension provider will also have to offer to book the Pension Wise appointment for you, or give you enough information for you to book it yourself, as well as explain what Pension Wise do and the reason for having the appointment.
+If you're accessing your pension for the first time, your pension provider must tell you about the Pension Wise guidance service, which offers a free 60-minute session to talk through your retirement options.
+Your pension provider will also have to offer to book the Pension Wise appointment for you, or give you enough information for you to book it yourself.

 -

-You can do anything you like with your cash (you don't have to buy an annuity)
+You can do anything you like with your pension cash (just do it carefully so you don't pay too much tax)

-You can still use your retirement cash to buy an annuity if you want to, but you no longer have to.
-The pension freedoms that were introduced in 2015 mean that anyone who's aged 55 or over (57 or over from 2028 onwards) can take their pension money however they want, whenever they want – there's now complete freedom.
+Pension freedoms introduced in 2015 mean that anyone who's aged 55 or over can take their pension money however they want, whenever they want.

 For most people, accessing pension cash at 55 will be too early, so it can just be left where it is.
 But if you want to, you can access all your pension cash at once – the first 25% is tax-free and the remaining 75% will be taxed as income.